Salekar-avishkar/DSA_PROBLEM2/README.md

 <br>
 Author:- Salekar Avishkar Dattatray
 <br>
-This is a new feture
+This is a new feature1